Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 A run of 15 minutes by the 6 cores/3.0 GHz machine is executed for t= 500 with the time step dt=0.01 (x 10^-14 s), while for 10 hours in the TIP5P simulation code.
 This file porw21.773a.pdf for the small potential gap V_top-V_bot= 1.0 kT with the dielectric constant eps=3 in the pore region shows four plots of potentials, particles of DNA and ions, those of all particles (every 5 water molecules), and the velocity distributions.
 One can see that the DNA chain moves toward the positive z direction into the cell volume.
 Moreover, the low dielectric constant eps(\r) in the pore makes the DNA blob more concentrated because counterions easily find negatively-charged DNA, which accelerates it upward to the cell region.

-On the contrary, the water molecules are important by using the five-atom water model @nanoWatQa.f03 because they are accelerated to the z-direction by electric potentials, shown here in porw32.773a.pdf.
+On the contrary, the water molecules are important by using the five-atom water model @nanoWatQa.f03.
+It is because they are accelerated to the z-direction by electric potentials, shown here in porw32.773a.pdf.
 The DNA blobs are expelled to the the positive z-direction, while water molecules show both the positive and negative velocity distributions on top of the central distribution.

 ### (4) Coulomb-P3M (periodic) or Coulomb-Poisson (non periodic) simulations ###